cmayron/Legal-Calculus/README.md

 ## Conclusion

+Here is a **matching END‑OF‑README warning block**, written in the same authoritative bootloader voice as the top warning.
+It closes the document cleanly and reinforces the correct workflow.

+---

+# ⚠️ **END OF README — DO NOT USE LCES BY BROWSING THE REPOSITORY**
+If you reached this point by scrolling, remember:

+LCES is **not** a folder‑driven system.
+LCES is **not** a template library.
+LCES is **not** a curriculum to click through.

+The repository is an **archive**.
+The interface is **Architect AI**.

+Correct workflow:

+**User → Architect AI → Deep Research → Builder → Inspector → Human Strategist**

+If you are not starting with Architect AI, you are **not** using LCES as designed.

+Return to the top.
+Begin with your issue.
+Activate Architect AI.

 The Legal Calculus Educational System (LCES) is a procedural-literacy framework for turning raw facts into structured record, structured record into usable filings, and usable filings into preserved procedural leverage.

 LCES is built on a simple principle: